saferwall/saferwall/README.md

 1. Clone the project: `git clone https://github.com/saferwall/saferwall`
 2. Using a debian linux, make sure `build-essential` are installed: `sudo apt-get install build-essential`.
 3. Install it: `make saferwall`.
 4. The AVs requires licenses, that is why the containers are not publicly avaibable.
+  - Rename the `example.env` to `.env` and fill the credentials according to which AVs you want to have.
-Put licenses under `build/data ` and run: `make build`
+  - Put licenses under `build/data` and run: `make build`
 5. Edit the deployments/values.yaml to match your needs.

 ## Built with: